Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Introduction

 \section{Introduction}

-Among the inverse problems in imaging, denoising is without doubt the most extensively studied.
+\IEEEPARstart{A}{mong} the inverse problems in imaging, denoising is without doubt the most extensively studied \cite{elad_survey}.
 In its simplest formulation, an image $x \in \mathbb{R}^d$ is perturbed by an additive white Gaussian noise (AWGN) $w$ of variance $\sigma^2$.
 Denoising then consists in processing the resulting noisy image $y = x + w$ in order to remove the noise component $w$ and recovering the original signal $x$.

 Over the years, a rich variety of strategies, tools and theories have emerged to address this issue at the intersection of statistics, signal processing, optimization and functional analysis.
 But this field has been recently immensely influenced by the development of machine learning techniques and deep neural networks.
 Viewing denoising as a simple regression problem, this task ultimately amounts to learning a network to match the corrupted image to its source.
 In practice, a training phase is necessary beforehand, during which the network is optimized by stochastic gradient descent on an external dataset consisting of clean/noisy image pairs.
 The power of deep-learning lies in its tremendous generalization capabilities allowing it to be just as effective beyond its training set.
 This approach has revolutionized denoising, as well as many inverse problems in computer vision.
-Numerous supervised neural networks, mostly convolutional, have been proposed since then for image denoising \cite{dncnn, ffdnet, red30, tnrd, nlrn, n3net, mlp, LIDIA}, leading to state-of-the-art performances.
+Numerous supervised neural networks have been proposed since then for image denoising \cite{dncnn, ffdnet, LIDIA, drunet, restormer, scunet, swinir, red30, tnrd, mwcnn, nlrn, n3net, lefkimmiatis2017non, random_shuffle_transformer, stochastic_window_transformer}, leading to state-of-the-art performance.
+Nowadays, the very best methods exploit the transformer architecture that is able to extract non-local features \cite{restormer, scunet, swinir, random_shuffle_transformer, stochastic_window_transformer, kong2023efficient, bai2021learning}.